codejake/acpenw2021/Fortinet.md

 * Dataset: A dataset is essentially a SQL query and the resulting table of data.
 * Chart: A chart is a report component fed by data from a dataset.
 A chart can be in the form of a pie graph, a line graph, a table, et cetera.
-* Report: A report is pretty much a series of charts.
+* Report: A report is pretty much a collection of charts.

 ### Links